melnicki/melnicki.github.io/_posts/2014-03-20-Set-up-public-and-private-subnets-using-AWS-VPC.md

     ```sh
     sudo service sshd restart
     ```
+    NOTE: It's a good idea to leave your current session connected until you complete the next two steps just in case you lock yourself out.
 22. __Update your ssh config file__.
 On your local machine, update the file you create in step 19 to use the new port:

     ```